scaljeri/angular-xxl/README.md

 @RouteQueryParams('search', { observable: false }) search: string;
 ```

-Unlike the route snapshot, these values are automatically update whenever the url changes.
+Unlike the route snapshot, these values are automatically updated whenever the url changes.

 ### Contributors
    + @dirkluijk - Suggested to solve the issue using decorators